 Whether you’ve suffered a slip at work that left you with a sprained ankle or got in a major car crash that resulted in serious injuries, medical bills after an accident can add up quickly.
-But because even minor accidents can be incredibly stressful, and in many cases devastating, many people fail to take the steps they need to to be fairly compensated by their insurance companies.
-Below I’ll tell you about several things you should absolutely do after an accident to get the compensation you need to recover.
+But because even minor accidents can be incredibly stressful, and in many cases devastating, many people fail to take the steps they need to to be compensated by their insurance companies.
+Below I’ll tell you about several things you should absolutely do to get fair compensation after an accident.
 I’ll also explain when a New Jersey personal injury attorney can help.

 1. Gather Evidence at the Scene